PM says Government wants to ensure ‘urgency and transparency’ in Mandelson files

 Control over which files can be released into the public domain has been ceded to Parliament’s Intelligence and Security Committee (ISC) after a Labour backlash to No 10’s initial attempt to add possible exemptions to protect international relations.

+It comes after police searched Lord Mandelson’s properties as part of their investigation into alleged misconduct in a public office, with officers seen leaving his address near Regent’s Park, London, carrying boxes on Friday evening.

-It is understood that the number of emails, messages and documents falling runs into the high tens of thousands and publication could take some time as the ISC must still assess any items the Government wants withheld for national security reasons.
+The number of emails, messages and documents runs into the high tens of thousands, it is understood, and publication could take some time as the ISC must still assess any items the Government wants withheld for national security reasons.

-Scotland Yard has also asked for some documents to be withheld, saying it could undermine a criminal investigation into allegations Lord Mandelson passed on market-sensitive information to Epstein when he was business secretary following the 2008 financial crisis.
+Scotland Yard has also asked for some documents to be withheld, saying it could jeopardise the criminal probe following accusations Lord Mandelson passed on market-sensitive information to Epstein when he was business secretary following the 2008 financial crisis.

 Writing to committee chairman Lord Beamish in a letter published on Friday, Sir Keir said: “I have asked the Cabinet Secretary to work with you and your committee to agree the detail of how material that may be prejudicial to the UK’s national security and international relations is shared and reviewed, having regard to the requirements of the Metropolitan Police investigation.